owocki/web3_revenue_primitives/README.md

 *Core primitives* are a set of concepts that are innately understood but cannot be expressed in simpler terms.

 This repository is an attempt at list of *web3 revenue primitives*, created by, for, and at [ETHMagicians Prague 2018 by the business models ring](https://hackmd.io/DaJhrasLQteUk3IwX5bQAg?view#8-Business-Models-Ring).
+[Notes from our first session, convened on 2018/10/29 are here](https://hackmd.io/W11KX6Y9R3idXXhN2tHFzA)

 ## TOC